How to approach AI more responsibly, according to a top AI ethicist

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

 Women in the AI field are making research breakthroughs, spearheading vital ethical discussions, and inspiring the next generation of AI professionals.
-We created the VentureBeat Women in AI Awards to emphasize the importance of their voices, work, and experience, and to shine a light on some of these leaders.
+We created the VentureBeat Women in AI Awards to emphasize the importance of their voices, work, and experience and to shine a light on some of these leaders.
 In this series, publishing Fridays, we’re diving deeper into conversations with this year’s winners, whom we honored recently at Transform 2021.
 Check out last week’s interview with the winner of our AI entrepreneur award.

-Enterprise AI platform DataRobot builds 2.5 million models a day, it says, and Haniyeh Mahmoudian is personally invested in making sure they’re all as ethically and responsibly built as possible.
+Enterprise AI platform DataRobot says it builds 2.5 million models a day, and Haniyeh Mahmoudian is personally invested in making sure they’re all as ethically and responsibly built as possible.
 Mahmoudian, a winner of VentureBeat’s Women in AI responsibility and ethics award, literally wrote the code for it.

-An astrophysicist turned data science researcher turned the company’s first “global AI ethicist,” she’s also raised awareness on the need for responsible AI in the broader community.
-She speaks on panels, like at the World Economic Forum, but has also been driving change within her organization, too.
+An astrophysicist turned data science researcher turned the company’s first “global AI ethicist,” she has raised awareness about the need for responsible AI in the broader community.
+She also speaks on panels, like at the World Economic Forum, and has been driving change within her organization.

-“As a coworker, I cannot stress how impactful her work has been in advancing the thinking of our engineers and practitioners to include ethics and bias measures in our software and client engagements,” said Ted Kwartler, VP of trusted AI at DataRobot, who nominated her for the award (he wasn’t the only one, by the way).
+“As a coworker, I cannot stress how impactful her work has been in advancing the thinking of our engineers and practitioners to include ethics and bias measures in our software and client engagements,” said DataRobot VP of trusted AI Ted Kwartler, who was among those who nominated her for the award.

 In this past year of crisis, Mahmoudian’s work found an even more relevant avenue.
-The U.S. government tapped her research into risk level modeling to improve its Covid-19 forecasting, and even Moderna used it for vaccine trials.
+The U.S. government tapped her research into risk level modeling to improve its COVID-19 forecasting, and Moderna used it for vaccine trials.
 Eric Hargan, the U.S. Department of Health and Human Services’ deputy secretary at the time, said “Dr. Mahmoudian’s work was instrumental in assuring that the simulation was unbiased and fair in its predictions.”
-He added that the impact statement for her team created for the simulation “broke new ground in AI public policy” and is being considered as a model for legislation.
+He added that the impact statement her team created for the simulation “broke new ground in AI public policy” and is being considered as a model for legislation.

-For all that she’s been working on, VentureBeat is pleased to honor Mahmoudian with this award.
+For all that she has accomplished, VentureBeat is pleased to honor Mahmoudian with this award.
 We recently sat down (virtually) to further discuss her impact, as well as AI regulation, “ethics” as a buzzword, and her advice for deploying responsible AI.

-This interview has been edited for brevity and clarity
+This interview has been edited for brevity and clarity.

 VentureBeat: How would you describe your approach to AI?
 What drives your work?

-Mahmoudian: For me, it’s all about learning new things.
+Haniyeh Mahmoudian: For me, it’s all about learning new things.
 AI is more and more becoming a part of our day-to-day lives.
 And when I started working as a data scientist, it was always fascinating to me to learn new use cases and ideas.
 But at the same time, it kind of gave me the perspective that this area is very great.
 There’s a lot of potential in there.
 But at the same time, there are certain areas that you need to be cautious about.

 VentureBeat: You wrote the code for statistical parity in DataRobot’s platform, as well as natural language explanations for users.
 These have helped companies in sectors from banking and insurance to tech, manufacturing, and CPG root out bias and improve their models.
 What does this look like and why is it important?

 This is at the case level, as well as at the general level.
 There are many various definitions for bias and fairness.
 It can be really hard to navigate which one you should be using, so we want to make sure you’re using the most relevant definition.
 In hiring use cases, for example, you’d probably be more interested in having a diverse workforce, so equal representation is what you’re looking for.
-But in a healthcare scenario, you probably don’t care about representation as much as you do making sure the model isn’t wrongfully denying access for the patients.
+But in a health care scenario, you probably don’t care about representation as much as you do making sure the model isn’t wrongfully denying access for the patients.

-VentureBeat: Aside from your work helping mitigate algorithmic bias in models, you’ve also briefed dozens of Congressional offices on the issue and are committed to helping policymakers get AI regulations right.
+VentureBeat: Aside from your work helping mitigate algorithmic bias in models, you’ve also briefed dozens of Congressional offices on the issues and are committed to helping policymakers get AI regulations right.
 How important do you believe regulation is in preventing harm caused by AI technologies?

 Mahmoudian: I would say that regulations are definitely important.
 Companies are trying to deal with AI bias specifically, but there are gray areas.
 There’s no standardization and it’s uncertain.
 For these types of things, having clarification would be helpful.
-For example, in the new EU regulations, they tried to clarify what it means to have a high risk use case and, in those use cases, what the expectations are (having confirmatory test assessments, auditing, things like that).
+For example, in the new EU regulations, they tried to clarify what it means to have a high-risk use case and, in those use cases, what the expectations are (having confirmatory test assessments, auditing, things like that).
 So these are the type of clarifications regulations can bring, which would really help companies understand the processes and also reduce risk for them as well.

 VentureBeat: There’s so much talk about responsible AI and AI ethics these days, which is great because it’s really, really important.
 But do you fear — or already feel like — it’s becoming a buzzword?
 How do we make sure this work is real and not a facade or box to check off?